Tornado Shelter: The Ultimate Guide to Building a Safe and Secure Storm Shelter

 Step 3: Follow FEMA and Local Building Codes

-Expert Tip: FEMA-approved shelters increase home value and may qualify for tax incentives or rebates in certain states.
+Expert Tip: FEMA-approved shelters increase home value and may qualify for tax incentives or rebates.

 Step 4: Install Ventilation & Drainage